aadebuger/docker-fig-redmine/README.md

 fig-redmine
 ===========

-Uses the fig to build docker containers so that Redmine on unicorn on nginx and MySQL.
+Uses the Fig to build docker containers so that Redmine on unicorn on nginx and MySQL.

 ## Usage

-Install fig
+Install Fig

 ```bash
 $ sudo apt-get install -y python-pip python2.7-dev